jmrphy/jmrphy.github.io/source/_posts/2015-05-17-becoming-ungovernable.markdown

 ---
 layout: post
-title: "To end the government it is necessary to become ungovernable"
+title: "One way to end the government is to become ungovernable"
 date: 2015-05-17 13:15
 comments: false
 sharing: false